rmoehn/cartpole/interruptibility/discussion.md

 Both ways can benefit from improving on the methods I use in this notebook:

- * Don't measure the bias by counting lefts and rights, but by recording the position of the cart at each timestep, then averaging and calculating standard deviation.
+ * Run for a longer time and see how the bias develops.
  * Plot bias over time.
-By incorporating the interruptions, one could visualize how they impact the learner.
+By marking the times when interruptions happen, one could visualize how they impact the learner.
- * Run for a longer time and see how the bias develops.
+ * Don't measure the bias by counting lefts and rights, but by recording the position of the cart at each timestep, then averaging and calculating standard deviation.